Spirent/iTest-assets/Libraries/DUTs/TestedBySpirent/di_Cisco_IOSXR_2/README.md

 Argument | Description
 ------------ | -------------
-interface | Name of interface to clear counters on.
-NOTE: If not given, will clear counters on all interfaces.
+interface | Name of interface to clear counters on. <br>NOTE: If not given, will clear counters on all interfaces.
 ### ConfigureInterfaceAcl
 Add or remove an ACL from an interface